sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-14.md

 - there is 4 green node for `(c x 2)` corresponding to how many time you can substrack a dime from 12, plus one.
 - then for each of the green node, there is the option of using only dime, which is the case that we looked at first.

-For an amount $n$, there is at most $Floor\left(\frac n5\right)$ times you can substract nickels from it.
+For an amount $n$, there is at most $Floor\left(\frac n5\right)+1$ times you can substract nickels from it before reaching zero or a negative value.
 By simplyfing a little and ignoring the floor that won't impact a lot the result when the number grow larger, we can split the number of call to `cc` and compute $T(n,2)$:

 - there is $\frac n5+1$ green node
 - for each green node, there is a node for pennies that start from the value $n$